 Single Tooth Replacement

-Whether you have been missing a tooth for a while, Julie A. Phillips, DDS, MS recommends you have a replacement tooth placed as soon as possible.
+Whether you have been missing a tooth for a while, Dr. Julie Phillips Prosthodontics recommends you have a replacement tooth placed as soon as possible.
 This will help your overall oral health by maintaining your proper dental alignment.

 Why You May Need Need a New Tooth

 There are a variety of reasons why you may have lost a tooth.
 While gum disease and tooth extraction are the common reasons, trauma and other health issues also can cause you to need a new tooth.
 If the missing tooth in the front and affects your appearance, you will likely feel the need to have the tooth replaced as soon as possible.
 However, even if the missing tooth is in the back of your mouth and not visible, it is still important to replace the tooth.
 If you don’t replace a missing tooth, it can cause some severe consequences in the future – including losing the shape of your natural smile; impairing your eating; making you feel self-conscious when you smile or talk; having your jawbone deteriorate; and now your surrounding teeth aren’t as protected as they should be.